likianta/lk-logger/README.md

 ## Advanced Usage

-Usually, the above example is enough to use.
+Usually the above example is enough to use.

 The advanced feature is **"markup"** shorthand.

-Use a markup as in the first or the last parameter, the markup is a string that starts with ':', consists of multiple marks.
+A markup is a string starts with ':', layed on the first or the last position of positional arguments, and consists of multiple marks.

 For example: